Counselling and personal development

 Book a Pre-Counselling appointment with a counsellor - depending on which browser you are using you may need to type your postcode into the Qudini page to generate the booking links.

 In the counselling service, we abide by the belief that asking questions is a significant step towards receiving the right support for you.
 In order to make this effort more accessible and user-friendly, we have composed a list of commonly asked questions.
-For more information please visit our relevant webpage.
+For more information please visit our FAQs webpage.

 Please contact us for further information on counselling and personal development issues or to book a Pre-Counselling appointment.